Team302/Battery-Logger-5987/README.md

 This project is a battery management system that uses barcode scanning, a video feed, and status tracking to manage battery usage in real time.
 The program is built with Python, Flask, and OpenCV, and it displays the live camera feed on a webpage that can be accessed locally or over a network.

-## Table of Contents:

-Features

-Prerequisites

-Setup and Usage on PC

-Setup and Usage on Raspberry Pi

-How to Use the Program

-Troubleshooting

 ## Features:

 * Real-time barcode scanning using a webcam.